John Johnston (schoolmaster)

 John Alexander Hope Johnston (10 July 1871 – 5 June 1938) was a British educator.

 He taught at the Royal Agricultural College, Cirencester, Tonbridge School, and Highgate School, where he was headmaster for 28 years and was an early promoter of the study of the science of aeronautics.

 Early life

-The elder son of Major Alexander Kenneth Hope Johnston, a British Army officer, and his wife Lydia Lutener, Johnston was born at Aldershot and educated in Valetta, Malta, at Edinburgh University, where he graduated MA in mathematics and natural philosophy, and then finally at Pembroke College, Cambridge, graduating BA in 1897 in the mathematical tripos as 14th wrangler.
+The elder son of Major Alexander Kenneth Hope Johnston, a British Army officer, and his wife Lydia Lutener, Johnston was born at Aldershot and educated in Valletta, Malta, at Edinburgh University, where he graduated MA in mathematics and natural philosophy, and then finally at Pembroke College, Cambridge, graduating BA in 1897 in the mathematical tripos as 14th wrangler.

-Edinburgh gave Johnston the degree of Doctor of Science.
+In 1910 Johnston obtained a DSc from the University of Edinburgh.

 Career

 After leaving Cambridge, in 1898 Johnston was appointed as "professor" of physics at the Royal Agricultural College, Cirencester, but stayed for only one year.
 In 1899 he joined Tonbridge School as an assistant schoolmaster.
 He remained there until 1908, when he was appointed as headmaster at Highgate School.

 At Highgate, Johnston found a school in which the focus was on classical education.
 Under his headship, science fifth and sixth forms were created, in which the main subjects were chemistry, physics, biology, and astronomy.
 Although the school had laboratories, Johnston considered them primitive and for many years pressed the school governors for better ones.
 Finally, in July 1928, came the opening of a new Science Building by Sir Samuel Hoare, Secretary of State for Air.

 Johnston next introduced aeronautics as a school subject.
 He acquired a Sopwith Snipe aeroplane and five engines for it, and an Avro 504K biplane, which was housed in a hangar on top of the new Science Building, for the boys to work on.

 Johnston stayed at Highgate as head until he retired in 1936.
 He died in London in June 1938.